Adriana-Bamberger/react-state-kata/README.md

 When I double click on a square it should turn black permanently.

-When I right click on a square it should chan to a random colour even if it was a locked black square.
+When I right click on a square it should change to a random colour even if it was a locked black square.

   <details style="padding-left: 2em">
     <summary>Tip</summary>